abhisekhpatra/task-2/README.md

-Usage: Pass in the apikey as a command line argumnet when executing the main file.
+Usage: Pass in the forecast apikey as a command line argumnet when executing the main file.

-example: python main.py ApiKey
+example: python main.py forecast ApiKey